 Denton is a tiny city located in the state of Georgia.
 With a population of 188 people and just one neighborhood, Denton is the 479th largest community in Georgia.

-When you are in Denton, you'll notice that it is more blue-collar than most other communities in America.
-37.29% of Denton’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Denton is generally considered to be a blue-collar town.
+37.29% of the Denton workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Denton is a city of sales and office workers, managers, and production and manufacturing workers.
 There are especially a lot of people living in Denton who work in management occupations (22.03%), law enforcement and fire fighting (16.95%), and office and administrative support (13.56%).

 Overall, Denton’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

-As is often the case in a small city, Denton doesn't have a public transportation system that people use for their commute.
+Denton is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Denton is an extremely ethnically-diverse city.
 The people who call Denton home describe themselves as belonging to a variety of racial and ethnic groups.
 People of Hispanic or Latino origin are the most prevalent group in Denton, accounting for 43.97% of the city’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Denton residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Denton include German, English, Irish, Yugoslavian, and Other West Indian.